// Cascade

 Full sweep guarantee

 A visited set tracks every attempted model.
-Cascade guarantees every model is tried exactly once before returning an error — no model is skipped.
+Cascade guarantees every model is tried exactly once before returning an error — no model is skipped or retried.

 Key rotation: Each provider supports multiple API keys separated by |.
 On a 429 or auth error, Cascade rotates to the next key before marking the model as failed.